hackingbeauty/react-mic/README.md

 But that doesn't have to be you.
 You can master React development in less than 1/2 the time by getting the right guidance.

-Sign up for my FREE training workshop "[How To Develop Professional React Apps](https://professionalreactapp.com/)", and I'll show you how companies create their software applications that make millions.
+Sign up for my exciting new training program at [ProfessionalReactApp.com](https://professionalreactapp.com/special-offer), and I'll show you how companies create their software applications that make millions.

-The workshop is FILLED with good information that will help you either a) get a job or b) create your own applications using the insanely popular React.js ecosystem.
+The training program is FILLED with good information that will help you either a) get a job or b) create your own applications using the insanely popular React.js ecosystem.

 My name is Mark, I'm the creator of [React-Mic](https://hackingbeauty.github.io/react-mic/) and [React-Mic-Gold](https://react-mic-gold.professionalreactapp.com/sales-page34701298) , and I'd be honored to be your mentor.